PurpleIvy/writing-works/LILAC BOOK/Lilac Draft 0 - Full Chapters.md

 The cashier stared straight at White.
 “Twenty.
 And.
 A. Ball.”
 They emphasised each word with extra pronounciation, their thick accent mixing with their nasally voice making them sound even more grating to White's ears, though he kept his cheery smile.

 “You really know what you want, when you want it.”
-He chuckled, and produced a standard sized wooden ball from his pocket, about the width of two finger nails, it was perfectly smooth.
+He chuckled, and produced a standard sized shiny metallic ball from his pocket, about the width of two finger nails, it was perfectly smooth.
 He fully infused it with Ichor, a fraction of his internal stores getting transfered, and placed it on the cashiers desk.
 He reached back into his pocket and produced a handful of large silver coins.

-“The extra is for you, treat yourself to something nice, a young lady like yourself deserves all the treats she can get.”
+“The extra is for you, treat yourself to something nice, young ones like yourself deserves all the treats she can get.”

-The old cashier huffed, pocketing the coins, and White noticed, just barely, a hint of a smile, for the first time since entering their shop.
+The old cashier huffed, swiftly pocketing the coins with the experience of a veteran, though White noticed, just barely, a hint of a smile, for the first time since entering their shop.

 “Lily is a good girl.
 Why you want her?”

 “I plan to give her a job.”

-“I no know where she is, but I know she will come here.”
+“I not know where she lives, but she will come here i know.”

 “Excellent.
 When she does, will you give her this for me?”

 White produced a small card with an image and no text on it.
-The image showed a \[think of White's logo\], and the cashier nodded.
-White thanked them gracefully, finally seeing a fully visible smile on their face, and left to go back to the street.
-As he walked away from the shop, he realised that he had actually gotten used to the smell, and was starting to miss it.
+The image showed a \[think of White's logo\], the cashier.
+White thanked them gracefully, finally seeing a fully visible smile on their face, as he swivelled on the heels of his now grimey shoes, backing out of the store.
+He picked a bench nearby the store to sit down on for the time being.
+Though he considered altering his current Illustration to make him seem as though he fit in more, he wasn't certain he wanted to reveal to the cashier what he could do just yet.

-*Perhaps my initial reaction was a bit harsh.
-Regardless, Lily will not be naive enough refuse me two to go.
-After Lilac and brother destroyed it I doubt Beige received my message, I'll have to figure something else out for that one.*

-**CHAPTER 6 \- LILAC POV**
+### **CHAPTER 6 \- LILAC POV**

 Chrys placed the plates down on the table in front of them, handing Lilac her cutlery.
 Lilac took it, thanking her, and immediately started digging into her food.